IBM-Cloud/weather-company-data-demo/README.md

   $ cf start insights-for-weather-demo
   ```

 Congratulations!
 You now have your very own instance of the Insights for Weather demo app running on Bluemix.
-Try it out at `https://<host>.mybluemix.net`.
+Try it out at `https://<host>.mybluemix.net`, where <host> is the value that you set in your `manifest.yml` file.

 ## Run the app locally
 1. Create a Bluemix Account.
 You will need this account to create a Insights for Weather service and grab the credentials later on.